cym00n/iota.js/packages/core/README.md

 are not conflicting with each other and rest of the ledger.

 As long as a transaction is consistent it might be accepted by the network.
-In case transaction is inconsistent, it will not be accepted, and a reattachment is required by calling [`replaybundle`](#module_core.replayBundle).
+In case a transaction is inconsistent, it will not be accepted, and a reattachment is required by calling [`replayBundle`](#module_core.replayBundle).

 **Example**